|(Paris not Cambridge) Copyright A. Barake 2014|

 He had many powerful friends and part of the difficulty of writing a good biography is that these friends continued to be loyal and respectful of his privacy throughout his and their lives.
 For example, it is not clear if the first failed marriage of Lewis Eliot, his protagonist in the 11 novel series Strangers and Brothers has a counterpart in Snow's life, like the second one does (almost exactly).
 It is not entirely clear why Snow left a substantial endowment to his secretary in his will and why she held so much of his papers.
 And we only have his word regarding his proclaimed destiny, choice and inevitability of career as a novelist, despite his early efforts in physical chemistry at Christ's, where he published and had to retract a paper that was thought to be a breakthrough (regarding synthesis of vitamin A).
 Despite that, he rode his fellowship and connections to a high posting as a civil servant during the war, assigned to choosing and vetting scientific staff for the effort.
 The word "servant" is part of that strange vocabulary that one must tolerate in English, one that says the opposite of what it means.
 He only serves his masters and himself, maybe not in that order, and the civil side is just a convenient pretense and facade.

 As Proustian documentary, the novels are valuable.
 As entertainment, they are passable, as psychology they are bedeviling, one cannot make heads or tails of Snow's ethical or moral stance.
 I am not sure that he could either, maybe it was what drove him to write, other that the boasting and settling of scores.
-In that sense the work continues to be interesting, but if artistry means controlling and projecting intention accurately, it is only fair that today they are mostly seen as dated artifacts of an era, and not valuable contributions to the art of fiction.
+In that sense the work continues to be interesting, but if artistry means controlling and projecting intention accurately, it is only fair that today these novels are mostly seen as dated artifacts of an era, and not valuable contributions to the art of fiction.